-The gear was packed and we had a rough plan, spend the next four days exploring the Fitzgerald River and the surrounding national park.
+The gear was packed and Official Explorer, Andrew, and his mates had put together a verrry rough plan; spend the next four days exploring Fitzgerald River National Park.
+Who needs solid plans anyway right?!

 Fitzgerald River National Park is located along the Great Southern Coast of WA between Hopetoun and Bremer Bay.
 It has an incredibly diverse range of ancient flora species many of which are unique to the park, so budding botanists will be kept busy.
 There are multiple camping options to choose from with a selection of camping grounds at the east end of the park plus another at Point Anne to west of the park.